This page really belongs to

 sudo apt-get install -y libprotobuf-c-dev protobuf-c-compiler \ libcurl4-openssl-dev # For Ubuntu 18.04 sudo apt-get install -y python3-protobuf # For Ubuntu 16.04 sudo apt install -y python3-pip sudo /usr/bin/pip3 install protobuf

-Enabling FSGSBASE support requires building and installing a custom kernel with backported patches.
-The instructions to patch and compile a Linux kernel with FSGSBASE support below are written around Ubuntu 18.04 LTS (Bionic Beaver) with a Linux 5.4 LTS stable kernel but can be adapted for other distros as necessary.
+The following instructions to patch and compile a Linux kernel with FSGSBASE support below are written around Ubuntu 18.04 LTS (Bionic Beaver) with a Linux 5.4 LTS stable kernel but can be adapted for other distros as necessary.
 These instructions ensure that the resulting kernel has FSGSBASE support and up to date security mitigations.

 Setup a build environment for kernel development following the instructions in the Ubuntu wiki.
 Clone Linux version 5.4 via: